jshholland/inv.alid.pw/index.md

 celestial subjects) and try to teach myself more languages (both human and computer) than I really have time for.

-I can usually be found on IRC as `dutchie` on [Freenode] and various other networks, and can be reached by email at <josh@inv.alid.pw>.
+I can usually be found on IRC as `dutchie` on [Freenode] and elsewhere, and can be reached by email at <josh@inv.alid.pw>.

 Find me elsewhere on the web: